monkeyphp/music-brainz/README.md

     $musicBrainz = new MusicBrainz('my_application');

-Create a MusicBrainz instance by supplygin an array of Identity values
+Create a MusicBrainz instance by supplying an array of Identity values

     $musicBrainz = new MusicBrainz(array('my_application', 1.0, 'contact@example.com')